Location of Adventure

-Elevation: Please note that the first two nights of this adventure are either spent in the Otavalo region in the foothills of the Andes Mountains at elevations between 8,500–10,500 feet above sea level or in Quito at an elevation of 9,400 feet.
-The relative lack of oxygen at these elevations may manifest in altitude-sickness symptoms that can include headaches, dizziness, tiredness and nausea during the first few hours or days spent at elevation.
+Elevation: Please note that the first two nights of this adventure are spent in Quito at an elevation of 9,400 feet.
+The relative lack of oxygen at this elevation may manifest in altitude-sickness symptoms that can include headaches, dizziness, tiredness and nausea.
 Hydration and rest usually help symptoms to resolve, though participants may wish to talk with their doctor about taking along a prescription for a medication such as Diamox to better manage potential physical reactions to high altitude.

 Important Information About This Trip

 There is perhaps no more appropriate destination for nature travelers than the Galapagos Islands.
 With rare and friendly wildlife in abundance, the islands exhibit the wonder and intricacies of nature in a remarkable setting.
 Our highly trained Expedition Leaders are on hand to help bring it all alive in a personalized manner.
 The key to the success of our Galapagos adventures is our small group size—we boast one of the lowest guide-to-guest ratios of any operator in the islands.
 The Nemo III, our intimate sailing catamaran, accommodates approximately 14 guests plus our Expedition Leaders and sailing crew.
 This trip is the most unique Galapagos experience available for travelers who are interested in (and physically capable of) getting "out there" on foot and by kayak.
 In addition to land-based and paddling excursions, we have the opportunity to snorkel almost every day while in the islands—a major part of any comprehensive Galapagos experience.
 It will be a top highlight, for certain!

 Please note: The itinerary provided is meant as a guideline and is subject to change without notice.
 On rare occasions, it may be necessary to deviate from our regular itinerary for reasons beyond our control.
 In these instances we will provide the best available alternative.